nicolas2192/DataTau/README.md

 # DataTau.net Scraper

-Web scraper which main goal is to scrape and send datatau.net top articles by email.
+Scrapes and sends DataTau.net top articles by email.

 ## :boom: Data what?